 Why then do so many people seek spiritual liberation in books, in teachings, in gurus, and in spiritual guidance from another realm?
 The reason is that at a deep level the mind does not want to be here.
 It does not want to accept the mundane world of now.
 And the main reason for that is because within the psyche of most of us there is a great deal of trapped pain.
 Our painful pasts follow us around like so many lost puppies.
 We attempt to divert our attention from the hurt by setting up future goals that require fulfilling – or by going on a spiritual journey.
 The goal to become enlightened in the future is not so different from the goal of getting laid, becoming the CEO or making your first million.

 When you stop and bring the mind into presence one of the first things you will notice is that it is very, very uncomfortable.
-The second thing you will notice is that as you relax your mind’s control, painful feelings will begin to surface.
+The second thing you will notice is that as you release control, painful feelings will begin to surface.
 These are all those painful memories that exist within you, the feelings that have never been allowed full expression.
-They contain splintered elements of your childhood and past lives.
+They contain splintered elements of your childhood and perhaps past lives.
 They also contain ancestral energies, projections of consciousness which have been passed down from generation to generation.
 You will also find projections from your culture, your race, the civilisation in which your mind is embedded.

 I do not believe that Stuart Wilde understood this fully.